Buzzsession/digital-electronics-1/project/project.md

 ### Team members

 * Jan Pavlacka (responsible for displ process, top module and testbench)
-* Filip Voch   (responsible for changing colors of LED - blue characters, red for numbers)
+* Filip Voch   (responsible for changing colors of LED - blue for characters, red for numbers)
 * Josef Macek  (responsible for conv process, git)
 * Daniel Smyd  (responsible for conv process)